 During the initial evaluation, we will listen with care, learn more about you and together formulate a plan that best meets your needs.
 We are interested in your questions and will work collaboratively to allay your concerns.
 At the conclusion of the evaluation, we will discuss our findings and the recommended options for treatment.
 See our full list of services.

 Neuropsychological or psychoeducational testing is not needed for a diagnosis of ADD/ADHD.
-It is necessary, however, to receive accommodations in school or on standardizes tests.
-We have been very successful in getting accommodations for our clients for standardized tests (SAT, GRE, GMAT, etc) and to receive accommodations for extra time and other necessary services in school.
-Learn more about our Neuropsychological testing.
+It is necessary, however, to receive accommodations in school or extra time on standardized tests.
+We have been successful in getting extra time accommodations for our clients on the SAT, GRE, GMAT, MCAT, etc. Learn more about our Neuropsychological testing.

 Therapy & Coaching

-We offer talk therapy to individuals suffering from ADD/ADHD, anxiety, depression and relationship issues.
-Our therapists utilize a number of different models including Gestalt therapy, Cognitive Behavioral therapy Family Therapy, and an Integrative approach.
-Regardless, we believe that the trusting relationship between client and therapist sets the foundation for real change.
+We offer individual and family therapy to those adults with ADD/ADHD, anxiety, depression and relationship issues.
+Our child psychologists use play therapy and the group model to assist children with their unique emotional needs.
+We believe that the trusting relationship between client and therapist sets the foundation for real change.

 Our therapists are highly-skilled, patient and understanding, all key elements in bringing forth the best version of you.
-We have child psychologists, adolescent psychologists and adult therapists on staff to serve any need.
 Learn more about our therapy and coaching.